Cano homers in 2nd straight game, Mets top Marlins 6-2

+Callaway requested McNeil have an 11-pitch at-bat ending with a homer, but McNeil had other plans.

+“I just laughed and I said I’ll do it on the first pitch,” McNeil said.

-MIAMI (AP) — Robinson Cano homered for the second consecutive game to help lead the New York Mets to a 6-2 win over the Miami Marlins on Sunday.
+McNeil’s home run started the momentum for the Mets and Robinson Cano continued it as he homered for the second consecutive game to help lead New York to a 6-2 win over the Miami Marlins on Sunday.

+“(Cano) is obviously barrelling the ball up and the last couple days he’s actually getting it in the air and having some good results as far as extra-base hits and homers,” Callaway said.

-Cano finished 4 for 5 for his first four-hit game since May 7 at San Diego came a day after he hit a tiebreaking go-ahead homer in the eighth in the Mets’ victory.
+Cano finished 4 for 5 for his first four-hit game since May 7 at San Diego and came a day after he hit a tiebreaking go-ahead homer in the eighth in the Mets’ victory.

 Jacob deGrom (5-7) pitched five innings and allowed six hits and one run for the Mets.
 He struck out six and walked three.

+“Today was a battle,” deGrom said.
+“First inning felt good.
+Second inning on felt like I was flying open a little bit and having a hard time commanding the baseball.”

-Jeff McNeil also homered and knocked in a pair of runs for the Mets.
-Pete Alonso, Michael Conforto, and Adeiny Hechavarria each drove in a run.
+McNeil knocked in a pair of runs while Pete Alonso, Michael Conforto, and Adeiny Hechavarria each drove in one.

+It was the first road series win for the Mets since sweeping the Marlins on April 1-3.

+“It feels like more than a few months,” Callaway said.
+“It’s a good way to start the second half.
+We’ve got to keep it rolling.”

 Miami’s Sandy Alcantara (4-9) tossed six innings, allowing nine hits and four runs.